rat00lis/project-etch-a-sketch/README.md

-# project-etch-a-sketch
+# Project "Etch a Sketch" from ODIN project
-Odin project  (foundations course)
+You can watch the live preview [here](https://rat00lis.github.io/project-etch-a-sketch)